What Does a Boiler Service Involve?

-The engineer will likely then give you a service report, explaining what they have done.
-Don't be afraid to ask them any questions you might have regarding the boiler service, they will likely be very happy to explain things and advise you appropriately.
-If you are concerned that your boiler may not be working correctly, it is advisable to get in touch with a registered and qualified engineer even if your annual service is not yet due.
+A boiler service should last at least 30 minutes but the time will vary depending on the brand and model.
+Afterwards, the engineer will likely give you a service report, explaining what they’ve done.
+Don't be afraid to ask them any questions, you might have regarding the boiler service, they will likely be very happy to explain things and advise you appropriately.

 As we’ve mentioned, any boiler should be serviced annually, this not only ensures that the heating system is running safely and efficiently but is also a requirement to keep the warranty valid in many cases.

 The best time of year is during the summer, when there’s less reliance on your boiler.
 This way, you know that your boiler is ready to heat your home come the cold winter months.
 You’ll also find that engineers aren’t as busy at this time of year.

 If you’re concerned that your boiler may not be working correctly, it is advisable to get in touch with a registered and qualified engineer even if your annual service is not yet due as there could be a safety issue.

 The cost of a full boiler service will vary depending on the type of unit you have and where you live.
 Getting a standard efficiency boiler serviced will cost from £50 to £80, with a high-efficiency condensing boiler service costing around £80 to £160.
 If you live in London, then you are likely to be charged more than those living in rural areas.

 You could potentially save money by getting your boiler serviced during the summer when engineers aren’t as busy.
 This will also give you the peace of mind that your boiler is ready to heat your home and provide hot water when the cold winter comes around.